ufosc/Club_Website_2/README.md

 <b>Linting & fixing:</b>
 <br/>
-This project adheres to the Javascript Standard syntax style, running the following will show you a list of syntax errors that you'll need to correct.
+This project adheres to the Javascript Standard syntax style, use linting to show you a list of syntax errors that you'll need to correct.
 ```
 npm run lint
 ```